-Any director will tell you that a growing percentage of their board’s time is spent on ensuring regulatory compliance.
-The specific issues they will focus on, however, are likely to change under the new Trump administration, and while boards can make educated guesses about what will change, no one knows for sure.
+Most directors will tell you that a growing percentage of their board’s time is spent on ensuring regulatory compliance.
+The specific issues they will focus on, however, are always subject to change, and while boards can make educated guesses about what will change, no one knows for sure.
 As a result, boards have to hedge their bets and prepare for the most likely scenarios if they are to be agile enough to shift gears when necessary to effectively deal with regulatory changes.

-Boards should bear in mind that they should focus not only on complying with regulations but also on the perceptions of the investment community.
-Boards can be in strict compliance but not share a winning narrative with current and prospective shareholders who are crucial to a company’s future.
+Boards must bear in mind that they should focus not only on complying with regulations but also on the perceptions of the investment community.
+Boards can be in strict compliance but not be able to share a winning narrative with current and prospective shareholders who are crucial to a company’s future.
 In fact, boards need to consider the full range of stakeholders and tailor messaging to address the issues of critical concern of each group.
-Imagine, for example, the potential internal repercussions from employees below the median compensation number when the compensation for the median employee is determined.

 Executing a communications plan that takes all stakeholders and other factors into account is increasingly important.
 This is an ongoing responsibility where key messages and the duty for delivering them need to be overseen by the board.
 Anticipating regulatory change and being prepared to comply is only one half of a success story.
 Without the buy-in of stakeholders—those who invest and those who get the work done—that compliance effort will be a Pyrrhic victory.